bashuser30/dl-distro/README.md

 ## Error Importing Signing Key

-This script automatically imports GPG keys.
-If you encounter issues importing a distro's key, you will need to manually source it and import it, or skip fetching and verification.
+`dl-distro` will automatically import GPG keys.
+If you encounter issues importing a distro's key, usually related to keyserver connections, you will need to manually source it and import it, or skip fetching and verification with the `-n` option.

-If you decide to find and import the key, you will need to import it to one of the expected keyring locations:
+If you decide to find and import the key, simply run:

-- `$XDG_DATA_HOME/dl-distro`
-- `$HOME/.local/share/dl-distro`

 ```
-gpg --homedir /path/to/directory --import /path/to/key.asc
+dl-distro -i /path/to/key.asc
 ```

 ## Issues and Feedback